dsphamgithub/tsda/README.md

 ### DICTA Submission TODO

-***Delete this soon***
+***Delete this section when done***

 - [ ] Directory for dataset generation code (don't forget damage-related eval code)?
 If so, leave comment in README here that a subsequent publication will cover further features of code

-- [ ] Provide permalinks to the templates and backgrounds used for generating the synthetic dataset (cite Geograph contributors)
+- [x] Provide permalinks to the templates and backgrounds used for generating the synthetic dataset (cite Geograph contributors)

-- [ ] Provide permalinks to the exact datasets used in the paper's experiments (5 synth levels and 12000_synth_test)
+- [x] Provide permalinks to the exact datasets used in the paper's experiments (5 synth levels and 12000_synth_test)

 - [ ] Provide permalink to the Singularity container and/or container definition (may be able to use Pawsey/Singularity cloud thing)